What Dog is Right for Search and Rescue

 Your dog’s daily life affects his ability to do SAR

-If your dog frequently gets to play with other dogs at home or at the dog park he will likely not be interested in working for you, especially if there is another dog around.
-Dogs are more fun for dogs to play with.
+If your dog frequently gets to play with other dogs at home or at the dog park he will likely not be interested in working for you.
+Dogs consider other dogs more fun to play with than humans.
 Also, if your dog gets to play with your kids or other folks when ever he wants, he will unlikely be interested in working.
-Will you have the ability to arrange a quiet place for your dog to rest during the day without interruption?
+He is already getting everything he wants for free.

 A search dog does his job because he gets rewarded.